-TEDxToronto, Canada’s largest TEDx event, is holding its 11th annual conference on October 26th.
-The venue, Evergreen Brick Works, is being transformed by installations and activities to bring the 2019 theme, Rise, beyond the stage and into every facet of the TEDxToronto experience.
-As a part of this transformation, Art & Science is exhibiting The Orpheum – a touch-powered musical instrument and art installation we built to light up Mississauga’s Celebration Square.
+TEDxToronto, Canada’s largest TEDx event, held its 11th annual conference on October 26th 2019.
+The venue, Evergreen Brick Works, was transformed by installations and activities to bring the 2019 theme, Rise, beyond the stage and into every facet of the TEDxToronto experience.
+As a part of this transformation, Art & Science exhibited The Orpheum – a touch-powered musical instrument and art installation we built to light up Mississauga’s Celebration Square.

-We spoke with Heine Nielsen, TEDxToronto’s first Director of Delegate Experience and former Head of Event at Denmark’s largest TEDx-event, TEDxAarhus, about how The Orpheum lends itself to an immersive environment where attendees can engage with the theme and, most importantly, with each other.
-Heine’s own background also includes a Master of Arts in Musicology, specializing in sound branding, making him the perfect match to back this collaboration.
+We spoke with Heine Nielsen, TEDxToronto’s first Director of Delegate Experience and former Head of Event at Denmark’s largest TEDx-event, TEDxAarhus, about how The Orpheum lends itself to an immersive environment where attendees could engage with the theme and, most importantly, with each other.
+Heine’s own background also includes a Master of Arts in Musicology, specializing in sound branding, which made him the perfect match to support this collaboration.

 Heine describes Rise as a sense of coming together, seeing the best in one another, leveraging our strengths and growing as one.
-2019, however, has surfaced a whirlwind of forces, such as growing political movements, social awareness, digital connectedness and climate emergency:
+Particularly as 2019 surfaced a whirlwind of forces, such as growing political movements, social awareness, digital connectedness and climate emergency:

 These forces cause us to pause and ask: do these things allow us all to rise?
 In order for something to rise, does something else always need to fall?
 And does this signal trouble, below the surface?
 As Toronto rises, could we be setting ourselves up for a fall?